1 nm process

 The term "1 nanometer" has no relation to any actual physical feature (such as gate length, metal pitch or gate pitch) of the transistors.
-According to the projections contained in the 2021 update of the International Roadmap for Devices and Systems published by the Institute of Electrical and Electronics Engineers (IEEE), a "1 nm node range label" is expected to have a contacted gate pitch of 42 nanometers and a tightest metal pitch of 16 nanometers.
-The first 1 nm chips are expected to be launched in 2027.
+According to the projections contained in the 2021 update of the International Roadmap for Devices and Systems (IRDS) published by the Institute of Electrical and Electronics Engineers (IEEE), a "1 nm node range label" is expected to have a contacted gate pitch of 42 nanometers and a tightest metal pitch of 16 nanometers.
+The first 1 nm chips are expected to be available in 2027.

+Liberty Times notes that TSMC’s Fab 25 at Central Taiwan Science Park is being developed as a 1.4nm hub, with four fabs planned.
+Piling work reportedly began in late 2025, risk production is expected by late 2027, and full-scale volume production is slated for the second half of 2028.

+Nikkei XTech reports that Rapidus schedules to begin developing its 1.4nm process technology in 2026 and aims to start mass production around 2029.

 History

 In 2008, transistors one atom thick and ten atoms wide were made by UK researchers.
 They were carved from graphene, predicted by some to one day oust silicon as the basis of future computing.
-Graphene is a material made from flat sheets of carbon in a honeycomb arrangement, and is a leading contender.
+Graphene is a material made from flat sheets of carbon in a honeycomb arrangement, and was reportedly leading contender to replace silicon.
 A team at the University of Manchester, UK, used it to make some of the smallest transistors ever: devices only 1 nm across that contain just a few carbon rings.

-In 2016, researchers at Lawrence Berkeley National Laboratory created a transistor with a working 1-nanometer gate.
+In 2016, researchers at the California-based Lawrence Berkeley National Laboratory created a transistor with a working 1-nanometer gate.
 The field-effect transistor used MoS_{2} as the channel material, while a carbon nanotube was used to invert the channel.
 The effective channel length is approximately 1 nm.
 However, the drain to source pitch was much bigger, with micrometre size.

+Contacted Gate Pitch (CGP), defined as the distance between the gates of adjacent transistors, is a more accurate metric for evaluating overall device size and manufacturing technology.
+According to IRDS projections, transistors at the 1nm node will require CGP scaling to 40nm.
+In 2024, researchers at Nanjing University reported the first MoS_{2} field-effect transistors with CGP scaled to 40nm, achieved through semi-metal antimony (Sb) crystalline contacts.